bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Returns the `n` minimum elements from the provided list.
+### Returns the `n` minimum elements from the provided list

 -   Use `sorted()` to sort the list.
 -   Use slice notation to get the specified number of elements.
 -   Omit the second argument, `n`, to get a one-element list.
 -   If `n` is greater than or equal to the provided list's length, then return the original list (sorted in ascending order).

 ```py
 def min_n(lst, n = 1):